Backgrounder on Updating Disposal Rules for Low-Level Waste

 The staff prepared a technical analysis that concluded safe disposal of this waste depends on the specific geology, geography and climate of the disposal site.
 The Commission then directed the staff to amend NRC regulations and provide guidance for meeting them.
 The new rules will require a site-specific analysis for disposing of the unanalyzed waste streams and provide technical parameters for conducting the analysis.

 Low-Level Waste Disposal Sites

 Low-level waste is sent to licensed, privately-operated disposal facilities.
 Either the NRC or an Agreement State issues the license, which specifies the classes of waste the facility can accept.
 There are 37 states that have agreements with the NRC to regulate radioactive materials.
 The four active low-level waste disposal facilities in the United States are in Agreement States:

 - Waste Control Specialists, Andrews, Texas

 There are several steps to the NRC process for developing the new rule.
 In September 2009, the NRC held public workshops to solicit early input on issues associated with the rulemaking.
 Using that input, the NRC developed a technical document to support the new rule.
 The agency also took comments on several preliminary versions of proposed rule language.
-Based on that feedback, the agency is now developing the proposed rule, which will be published for comment in the Federal Register.
+Based on that feedback, the agency published the proposed rule for comment.
 The NRC will analyze and respond to the comments, make any necessary changes, and with Commission approval, publish a final rule in the Federal Register.
 It would become effective one year after the final rule is published.
 Agreement States will have three years from the publication date to adopt compatible regulations.